nndda/Theatre/docs/class/stage/configuration.md

 ### `caller_nodes`

-While you can add callers with `add_caller()`, if the function caller is a `Node`, and is accessible in the scene tree where the `Stage` at, You can reference it directly in the inspector in `caller_nodes`.
+While you can add callers with `add_caller()`, if the function caller is a `Node`, and is accessible in the scene tree where the `TheatreStage` at, You can reference it directly in the inspector in `caller_nodes`.
 And the caller name/ID will use the node's name.

 !!! warning "Caller name"
     Make sure that all nodes referenced for caller in `caller_nodes` have unique names from each other.